Deta-Cold/delta-firmware/core/src/apps/nem/README.md

 -----

-This implementation of NEM for Trezor Core is mostly based on the trezor-mcu C implementation by Saleem Rashid.
+This implementation of NEM for detahard Core is mostly based on the detahard-mcu C implementation by Saleem Rashid.
 The protobuf messages are heavily inspired by the [NEM NSI API](https://nemproject.github.io/).

 You can read a lot about NEM in the [Technical Reference paper](https://nem.io/wp-content/themes/nem/files/NEM_techRef.pdf).